Vyral/base-template/_posts/2024-12-06-should-you-build-a-new-home-or-buy-a-resale-house.md

 Dream homes.
 Dream homes had the widest range.
 New builds started around $400 per square foot and went up to $800 (excluding land).
 Existing homes in this category averaged $853 per square foot (with land).
 If you’re okay spending top dollar and want a brand-new home, build.
 But, if you’re looking for more immediate options, existing homes might work better for you.

 The choice comes down to your timeline, budget, and needs.
 If you can wait, building could give you exactly what you want.
-But if you need a home now, buying is easier and often more cost-effective. **If you’re curious about the Parade of Homes or want more insights, feel free to call or text me at** [**406-837-5531**](tel:4068375531)**.** I'll help you find which home is the right one for you.
+But if you need a home now, buying is easier and often more cost-effective. **If you’re curious about the Parade of Homes or want more insights, feel free to call or text me at** [**406-837-5531**](tel:4068375531)**.** I’ll help you find which home is the right one for you.